mojaristo/Mastatis_Amplicon_Project/README.md

 MiSeq (2 x 300bp)

 # Scientific Question
-How does rumen microbial alpha diversity vary across samples in this dataset, and to what extent is this variation influenced by sequencing depth?
+How does rumen microbial alpha diversity vary across samples in this dataset, and to which taxa are abundant across communities?

-#Response Variable
+# Response Variable
 - Observed Richness
 - Alpha diversity (Shannon diversityn index)
 - Simpson diversity index

-#Predictor Variable
+# Predictor Variable
-- Total reads per sample i.e., Sequencing depth: (Continuous Variable)
+- Group subdivisions (i.e., J, L and Y)

 # Hypothesis

 ## Null Hypothesis
-There is no meaningful variation in rumen microbial alpha diversity across samples beyond random variation, and alpha diversity is not associated with sequencing depth.
+- There is no meaningful variation in rumen microbial alpha diversity across samples beyond random variationh.

-## Alternative Hypothesis Rumen microbial alpha diversity varies across samplesy, and
+## Alternative Hypothesis
-this variation is not solely explained by sequencing depth.
+-  Rumen microbial alpha diversity varies across samples, and there is a heterogeneous composition of taxa.